-Copyright arises at the moment when a work is created and fixed in a certain material form, irrespective of whether or not it has been registered.
+Copyright arises at the moment a work is created and fixed in a certain material form, irrespective of whether or not it has been registered.

 Subjects permitted to register for copyright protection in Vietnam

-Foreign organizations and individuals that have works first published in Vietnam and not yet published in any other country, or simultaneously published in Vietnam within 30 days after its first publication in another country.
+Foreign organizations and individuals that have works first published in Vietnam and not yet published in any other country, or published in Vietnam within 30 days after its first publication in another country.